 \subsection{ReLEP}

-The real-world long-horizon embodied planning framework consists of five parts: a large vision language model for planning, three storage modules for prompting and an execution module for interacting.
+The real-time long-horizon embodied planning framework consists of five parts: a large vision-language model for planning, three storage modules for prompting, and an execution module for interacting.

 At time $t_{0}$ an embodied task $E$ and the initial image $I_{0}$ are passed into the framework.
-With specific guidance in the Skill Library and Robot Configuration, the large vision language model generates its initial plan $P_{0}$.
+The large vision language model generates its initial plan $P_{0}$ with guidance in the Skill Library and the Robot Configuration.
 Then, the execution module performs the first step of the plan by calling the corresponding skill function.
-The environment changes as the first step is completed at time $t_{1}$.
-Finally, $P_{0}$ is recorded in to the Memory module as well as the finished steps and robot status.
+Finally, $P_{0}$ is recorded in the Memory module as well as the finished steps and robot status.

-For up coming time stamp $t_{i}$, the same embodied task $E$ and the current image $I_{i}$ are passed into the framework.
-This time, the model refers to all three modules of Memory, Skill Library and Robot Configuration to make $P_{i}$.
-Then the first step of $P_{i}$ is executed and information is recorded like in the first round.
-It's noteworthy that only plan $P_{i}$ will be shown to the model at time $t_{i+1}$ rather than all past plans.
+For the upcoming time stamp $t_{i}$, the same task $E$ and the current image $I_{i}$ are passed into the framework.
+This time, the model refers to all three modules to make $P_{i}$.
+Then the first step of $P_{i}$ is executed and the information is recorded as in the first round.

-The loop will break at time $t_{i+1}$ if $P_{i}$ only contains one step and ends with a \textbf{Done} state.
+The loop will break at time $t_{i+1}$ if $P_{i}$ only contains a \textbf{Done} state.